-Try our easy, no-fail hot cross buns recipe for delicious results.
+Try our easy hot cross bun recipe for delicious results.

 Nothing says “Easter” like biting into a tender hot cross bun, shining with glaze and jewelled with delicious dried fruit.
 While it might be easy to swing past the shops to buy some ready-made hot cross buns this Easter, we can’t encourage you enough to consider making our easy hot cross buns recipe at home instead.
 When the smell of baking bread and cinnamon fills your kitchen, and butter melts perfectly on a bun fresh from the oven, we can promise you won’t regret it!